Citrus tree facts and info

 General growing information

 Full sun is best.
 Trees should be 15 feet from any structure.
-Citrus trees should be pruned yearly around Christmas time.
+Citrus trees should be pruned yearly around Christmas time or right after the last freeze.

 Some people seem to be happy with a 20 to 30 foot tree.
 Trees this tall are a huge hassle to harvest.
 Ideal height is to reach the fruit you harvest off of a 6 foot ladder.